How we can help you

 Anne enjoys spending time with her family and walking her dog Boyo.

-Chris is pleased to be able to share her clinical skills with the Stretch It Physiotherapy team.
+Dorothy is excited to be able to share her clinical skills with the Stretch It Physiotherapy team.
 She is in good standing with the College of Physiotherapists of Ontario.

 In her spare time, Dorothy is busy running after her two young girls but enjoys carving out time for herself for a yoga or barre class!